appscode/blog/content/post/loki-setup-kubedb/index.md

         --values=<values-file-path>
 ```

-After that, Ruler component will start sending alert to configured AlertManager based on the alert rules.
+After that, Ruler component will start sending alerts to configured AlertManager based on the alert rules.

+That's all!
+Happy Logging!

 ## Support